Feature toggle

-Even if new releases are not deployed to production continuously, continuous delivery is supported by feature toggles.
-The feature is integrated into the main branch before it is completed.
+Continuous delivery is supported by feature toggles, even if new releases are not deployed to production continuously.
+The feature is integrated into the main branch even before it is completed.
 The version is deployed into a test environment once, the toggle allows to turn the feature on, and test it.
 Software integration cycles get shorter, and a version ready to go to production can be provided.

 The third use of the technique is to allow developers to release a version of a product that has unfinished features.
 These unfinished features are hidden (toggled) so that they do not appear in the user interface.
 There is less effort to merge features into and out of the productive branch, and hence allows many small incremental versions of software.

 A feature toggle is also called feature switch, feature flag, feature gate, feature flipper, or conditional feature.